Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 ## How the side panel works

+In our daily work with digital systems, we are accustomed to the so-called right-click — on the right side, within easy reach of our hand, there is a “Swiss Army knife” of additional tools that allow us to perform a wide range of operational actions.
+The
+Side Panel builds on this "right-side" logic.

-A side panel becomes available when a user accesses data records through a navigator — for example, when entering the Sales, Orders, or Customers navigator, or any other navigator within ERP.net.
+The Side Panel becomes available at the right side when a user accesses data records through any navigator — for example, when entering the Sales, Orders, or Customers navigator, or any other navigator within ERP.net.
-Also the side panel is accessible when a specific record is opened, such as an invoice, offer, or project.
+Also the Side Panel is accessible when a specific record is opened, such as an invoice, offer, or project.
 In both cases, it can be opened via the kebab-menu on the right.

 The functions available in the side panel vary depending on the context.
-At least half of them are navigator-specific which means they appear only for the current content.
+They are navigator-specific which means they appear - and are applicable - to the current content only.

-For instance, when opening the Product navigator, the side panel provides a list of Product Groups, making it easier to navigate through thousands of product records.
+For instance, when opening the Product navigator, the Side Panel provides a list of Product Groups.
+So it makes it easier to navigate through thousands of product records.

 When a user opens an Offer, the side panel allows him to review the whole Document Flow — the complete communication history with the client related to that specific offer, from the initial contact (Lead) to the warehouse order and final invoice.